dimitar-trifonov/rac-white-papers/README.md

 # Requirements-as-Code (RaC) White Papers

+> RaC/System-as-Code (SaC) is the AI-native programming layer for LLMs: prompts and context are data; RaC/SaC is the structured, auditable logic that turns intent into reliable action.

 This repository contains a growing collection of **practically grounded white papers** and supporting files for the **Requirements-as-Code (RaC)** approach — a structured, declarative, and tech-agnostic method for improving software development in the age of Large Language Models (LLMs).

 ---